Ma Hushan: Tunganistan

 Ma Hushan fought against the Russian Red Army and White Russian forces during the Soviet Invasion of Xinjiang and defeated them in battle.
 “The Russ brought the fiji (airplane) and bombed and gassed us“ he said about the war.

 He also took part in the war to destroy the First East Turkestan Republic, commanding the new 36th division at the Battle of Kashgar and Battle of Khotan.

 Ma's 36th Division crushed the Charkhlik Revolt by the Uighurs in the Charkhlik oasis.
 It controlled southern Xinjiang's oasis and the area was nicknamed "Tunganistan" by Peter Fleming.
 Ma Hushan and the new 36th Division declared their loyalty to the Kuomintang government in Nanjing and sent emissaries there requesting aid to fight against Sheng Shicai's provincial forces and the Soviet Union.

 Khotan was the base of Ma Hushan during his rule over the southern oases.
 His troops were said to be "strongly anti-Japanese", and the territory they ruled was covered with "most of the stock anti-Japanese slogans from China proper," and Ma made "Resistance to Japanese Imperialism" part of his governing doctrine.
 Ma Hushan himself was described by Ella Maillart as a "well-set-up long-legged man".

 Carpet Factory

-Ma's regime forced the switch from the old style to the manufacture of Chinese-style carpets by the government-owned factory.
+Ma's regime forced the switch from the old, internationally renowned style to the manufacture of Chinese-style carpets, of which were of poorer quality and made from more unstable dyes, by the government-owned factory.
 He ordered the creation of "small blue carpets", "woven in Khotan".
 They were of Chinese design, with Chinese writing on them.
 Peter Birchler mistakenly said that Ma Hushan's brother-in-law Ma Zhongying was the client of the carpet factory.